ma1onso/quotes/README.md

 * meson
 * valac

-Install with: `sudo apt instal
+Install with: `sudo apt install libgranite-dev libgtk-3-dev libjson-glib-dev libsoup2.4-dev meson valac`

 Run `meson build` to configure the build environment.
 Change to the build directory and run `ninja` to build